Duke Energy Corporation (DUK) Stock Could Soon Reward Patient Investors

-Duke Energy Corporation (NYSE: DUK) is -3.42% lower on its value in year-to-date trading and has touched a low of $83.76 and a high of $116.33 in the current 52-week trading range.
+Duke Energy Corporation (NYSE: DUK) is -3.40% lower on its value in year-to-date trading and has touched a low of $83.76 and a high of $116.33 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DUK stock was last observed hovering at around $100.04 in the last trading session, with the day’s loss setting it -0.57% off its average median price target of $107.00 for the next 12 months.
-It is also 14.25% off the consensus price target high of $116.00 offered by 18 analysts, but current levels are -6.96% lower than the price target low of $93.00 for the same period.
+The DUK stock was last observed hovering at around $98.29 in the last trading session, with the day’s gains setting it 1.2%.

 Top 5 Undervalued Stocks To Own In 2023